 |

-Chuck McFadden, director of maintenance for the Downtown Committee of Syracuse.
-Chuck and his crew change out the poster panels, and do a lot to keep downtown attractive.
-They also run the long-standing downtown farmer’s market, Tuesdays during the summer, at Salina and Washington Streets.
-It’s a great market. |
+Chuck McFadden, former director of maintenance for the Downtown Committee of Syracuse.
+For most of the Project's history, it was Chuck who led the maintenance crew that changes out the poster panels.
+The crew cleans, maintains, and keeps downtown attractive.
+They also run the long-standing downtown farmer’s market, Tuesdays during the summer, at Salina and Washington Streets. |

 |

-Tom Cunningham and Tina Parker, co-owners of Eureka Crafts, 210 Walton St., in the downtown district of Armory Square.
-Tom and Tina were among the pioneers of Armory Square.
+Tom Cunningham and Tina Parker, co-founders of the former Eureka Crafts in Armory Square.
+Tom, Tina Parker and other Eureka-ites were among the pioneers of Armory Square.
 They opened Eureka just as the former warehouse district was reinventing itself.
-Eureka was an early supporter of the Poster Project, selling poster prints, and has a long tradition of selling and supporting authentic crafts. |
+Eureka was an early supporter of the Poster Project, selling poster prints, and maintained a long tradition of selling and supporting authentic crafts. |

 |